-The Centers for Disease Control and Prevention is monitoring the outbreak of the respiratory disease coronavirus/COVD-19.
-The situation is evolving rapidly, so the best resource for the latest information is the CDC website.
-Here we will provide updated information as it relates to Pardee UNC Health Care has created this page to provide information on our preparations, as well as tips for staying healthy.
+The Centers for Disease Control and Prevention is the best resource for the latest information on COVID-19.
+Pardee UNC Health Care has created this page to provide information on our preparations, as well as tips for staying healthy.

 Reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.
 If you have symptoms like cough, fever, or other respiratory problems or you are concerned that you may have been exposed to COVID-19:

 - Contact your primary care provider directly to set up a virtual visit and guidance.
 Learn more here.

-- Schedule a visit at Urgent Care Fletcher.
+- Schedule a visit at one of the Pardee Urgent Care locations.

 - If you have trouble breathing or are experiencing a medical emergency, GO directly to the closest emergency department or CALL 9-1-1 and inform the dispatcher you are experiencing symptoms of COVID-19.

 For general questions, you can call the North Carolina Coronavirus Hotline at 1-866-462-3821.
 All residents are encouraged to continue to follow the precautions offered by the CDC to protect themselves and others from the spread of all respiratory illness, including flu and COVID-19.